prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the start of time range limit served by the Thanos sidecar&rsquo;s StoreAPI.
+<p>minTime defines the start of time range limit served by the Thanos sidecar&rsquo;s StoreAPI.
 The field&rsquo;s value should be a constant time in RFC3339 format or a time duration relative to current time, such as -1d or 2h45m.
 Valid duration units are ms, s, m, h, d, w, y.</p>